 As one of the oldest cities in the country, Boston is filled with history.
-It’s a mash-up of cobble-stoned streets and historic buildings with modern skyscrapers.
-There are a few places you cannot miss during your 2, 3, or 4 days in Boston, as well as some lesser-known parts of the city we’ll cover here.
-Pick and choose parts of the city to create your perfect Boston itinerary.
-Keep reading for a list of the best things to do during your visit to Boston.
+It’s a mash-up of cobblestoned streets and historic buildings with modern skyscrapers.
+There are a few places you cannot miss while spending a few days in Boston, as well as some lesser-known parts of the city we’ll cover here.

 How Many Days in Boston?

-Most people feel that 3-4 days is ideal for how many days to spend in Boston.
-With 2 days in Boston, you’re just scratching the surface.
-Most of the city’s main attractions are clustered together, so you could see a lot in 2 days, but you’re also missing out on some cool parts that make Boston unique.
+Most of the city’s main attractions are clustered together, so you could see a lot in 2 days, but you’re also missing out on some cool parts that make the city unique.

-If you have 3 days in Boston, you’re in good shape to see all the highlights as well as some lesser-known sites.
+If you have 3 days, you’re in good shape to see all the top historic stops as well as some lesser-known sites.
 You’ll be able to strike a balance between visiting historic landmarks and more trendy neighborhoods.

-If you’re lucky enough to have 4 days in Boston, you can see more of the city at your leisure or use the fourth day to take a day trip to somewhere nearby.
+If you’re lucky enough to have 4 days, you can see more of the city at your leisure or use the fourth day to take a day trip to somewhere nearby – anywhere from quirky Salem to historic Lexington & Concord.
 There is no shortage of historic sites and beautiful nature just outside Boston.

 Getting To & Around Boston

 You’re most likely arriving in Boston through the Logan International Airport.
-You can easily hail a cab, take the GO Boston Shuttle, pre-book a transfer or use public transportation to reach downtown.
+You can easily hail a cab (or Uber or Lyft), take the GO Boston Shuttle, pre-book a transfer or use public transportation to reach downtown.

-If you’re visiting from another city or town in New England or even some city further south such as Washington DC or New York, you might arrive on a train or bus.
+If you’re visiting from another city or town in New England or even some city further south such as Philadelphia, Washington, DC or New York, you might arrive on a train or bus into South Station.
 Make sure to find out which train or bus transfers you need to make depending on where you’re coming from.
 You can view schedules here.

 The Massachusetts capital is a very walkable city and it’s not actually that big.
 In fact, one of the best things to do in Boston is walk the Freedom Trail.
 Many of the most historic landmarks are located near each other.